Scaling Laws for Online Advertisement Retrieval: Formulation of Online Advertisement Retrieval

 Model-based pathways in the Matching and Pre-ranking stages can typically be categorized based on different modeling objectives, such as revenue-oriented, user-interest-oriented, and lifetime value-oriented pathways.
 In advertising systems, revenue-oriented pathways usually carry the most weight.
-Since the earlier stages only need to perform set selection, Kuaishou's advertising system employs Learning-to-Rank (LTR) methods to learn the optimal ranking order to maximize the revenue objective.
-The LTR pathway is the most prevalent and important in the system, as it is typically the primary focus for algorithm researchers to iterate and improve.
-Therefore, we use the Pre-ranking LTR pathway as a case study to verify scaling laws in online advertisement retrieval, which similarly applies to Matching models because they share the same multi-pathway architectures.
+Since the earlier stages only need to perform set selection, advertising systems often employ Learning-to-rank methods to learn the optimal ranking order to maximize the revenue objective.
+The Learning-to-rank pathway is the most prevalent and important in the system, as it is typically the primary focus for algorithm researchers to iterate and improve~\citep{LambdaFramework2018,lambda@k2022,fullStageLTR2024,ltr_ecpm_aware_google2023,ARF,lcron2025}.
+Therefore, \textbf{we use the Learning-to-rank pathway as a case study to verify scaling laws} in online advertisement retrieval.